sikaeducation/curriculum/201/standards/add-interactivity/topics/dom-create-append-elements/README.md

 li.id = "primary"
 ```

-The attributes you're familiar with in HTML elements are exposed as properties of DOM nodes in JavaScript.
+The attributes you're familiar with in HTML elements are exposed as properties of DOM nodes.

 ## `.append`

-Adding a new element to a page has 4 steps:
+Adding an element to a page has 4 steps:

 1. Create an element
 2. Give the element the desired content and attributes